gui-cordeiro22/gui-cordeiro22/README.md

 ## 💻 About Me

-Passionate about technology, design and turning ideas into things that really work.
-I like to create beautiful, responsive interfaces that make sense to the user.
+Passionate about technology and design and turning ideas into things that really work.
+I like to create beautiful and responsive interfaces that make sense to the user.
 <br />

-Today my focus is to immerse myself more and more in the React universe and, in addition, explore a bit of the backend to become a more complete dev. 🚀
+Today my focus is to immerse myself more and more in the React universe and in addition explore a bit of the backend to become a more complete dev. 🚀